Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ## Next Steps

 Well done for getting this far!
 These exercises practised some really fundamental skills.
 You should be familiar with some loops, if statements, comparisons, and the syntax of functions.
-But even though we have hit the end of this project there is a LOT left for you to learn and practice.
+But even though we have hit the end of this project there is a LOT left for you to learn and practise.

 Make sure you really understand all the code you wrote here.
 You can't build a house without a foundation.
 You need solid foundational skills so you can be a pro!

-So keep practising.
-Practice in your free time, practice if you are ahead of schedule with one of your projects, practice if you need a break from another task.
+So keep practising. practise in your free time, practise if you are ahead of schedule with one of your projects, practise if you need a break from another task.
 Push yourself and be awesome!
-You can even practice with a pen and paper.
+You can even practise with a pen and paper.

 Remember that you are here to become a professional!
 Professionals take ownership of their learning and skills, and professionals help the people around them to become successful.